 Krista Mancuso

-As long as I can remember I have felt a gravitational pull towards becoming (and then being) a lawyer.
+As long as I can remember I have felt drawn to being a lawyer.
 Growing up, I believed strongly in black and white.
-I was fascinated by the power of our legal system.
-It can bind.
-It can incarcerate.
-It can force things to happen.
-But it can release us and liberate us.
+I was fascinated by the power of our legal system to bind, incarcerate, release, and liberate.

-I will never forget the day I went from wanting to be an attorney to doing something about it.
-I was working as a Victim Advocate for the Marine Corps Recruit Depot.
-At the end of sitting through my first trial I was left angry and furious as I watched the law fail to do what I thought it should do.
-Lady Justice had not appeared.
-There was no consequence for bad behavior.
-I knew that I wanted to be a part of a system that fought harder for justice and protected people when they needed it, not just when it was convenient for the system.
-I knew that I wanted to do better.
-When I started law school the following fall of 2007, I was excited, I was energized, and I was ready to do better.
+I will never forget the day I went from wanting to be an attorney to making the decision to apply to law school.
+Working as a Victim Advocate for the Marine Corps Recruit Depot in San Diego, California, I was exhausted after witnessing my first trial where the law failed to do what I thought it should do.
+Lady Justice did not appear.
+I knew it was time to be part of a system that fought harder for justice and protected people when needed, not just when it was convenient for the system.
+I knew that I wanted to do better than what I had witnessed.
+I started law school in the fall of 2007, excited and ready to be the kind of lawyer that could do better.

-Throughout my professional career I have found great joy in working closely with people to make their situation better, whatever that meant to that person at that particular time.
+I have since come to appreciate that life isn’t always black and white and that a lot of life exists in the grey.
+In fact, there is beauty in the grey.
+Throughout my professional career I have found great joy in working closely with people while they are on their life journey towards a better place.
 There is power in relationships.
 There is power in making decisions.
-And there is power in using the law to make life better.
+And, in family law, there is power in using the law to make life better.

 I am a family law lawyer because I believe families are the most important piece of who we are.
 I know mine is.
-I don't take the idea of divorce lightly, but I do believe in it.
-I believe that in order to have successful and healthy marriages they have to be a choice.
-In order to have healthy and happy family units a modification can be the best thing to do.
-Modifications can be risky, expensive, and exhausting, but there is also a chance that the end result will be something better for you or your family.
-I don't wish the stress or pain of a pending litigation on anyone, but know that if you find yourself going through one, I am ready to be your partner through it.
+I believe that to have successful and healthy marriages they must be a choice.
+To have healthy and happy families, custody and parenting plans must work.
+While any legal matter has risks and there is a very tangible cost associated with it, there is also hope that at the end there will be something better.
+If you find yourself facing a family law matter, I am ready to be your partner through it.

 Background